bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 responsible for,
 the number of collisions due to being capped are expected to be small.

-This results in a counts prefix that fits within 4 bytes.
+This results in a counts prefix that fits within 4 bytes instead of the original 20 bytes.

 ### dalke_fp as a substructure filter

+I also wanted to store additional data to enable substructure match screening.
 In order to short-circuit substructure matches, we need a way to rule out quickly that it is impossible for a query molecule to be a substructure of a target molecule.
 Andrew Dalke has written about this in [2012].
 Paraphrasing from Dalke's article, this is